leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Footnotes**

 1. I have a strong irrational dislike of twitter but begrudgingly acknowledge it can be high value add
+2. If you're actually Neil Gaiman and want my endorsement, we should chat.
+In person.
+I might bring one or two books to get signed.
+3. I came across the Column business plan too late to write about it for this month, and you can find out more about it [here](https://www.technologyreview.com/s/615108/column-aron-dsouza-gawker-jake-lodwick-sarah-cone-social-network-peter-thiel/ "Tech Review")
 20. Not just in finance but in actually wanting to educate too.
 How many profs would tell you to get their book for free online instead of paying for it?
 21. Full disclosure, I used to be a coverage IB analyst, and worked on IPOs.
 Also, investment banking has nothing to do with investing, in case you weren't already aware.
 22. Companies are incentivised to throw every possible risk they can into the prospectus to reduce legal liability.
 This is why you see statements like "we have never made a profit and may never make a profit"